 Menu

-Written by Selva Prabhakaran | 25 min read
+Written by Selva Prabhakaran | 28 min read

-Tool calling fixes that.
-You hand the LLM a menu of functions.
-When the model spots one that would help, it sends back a structured request instead of plain text.
-LangGraph grabs that request, runs the function, and passes the result back.
+That changes with tool calling.
+You hand the LLM a set of functions it can reach for.
+When the model decides one of those functions would help, it sends back a structured request rather than plain text.
+LangGraph catches that request, runs the function, and feeds the output back to the model.
 The LLM then uses that output to craft its final answer.

-What Is Tool Calling in LangGraph?
+What Does Tool Calling Mean in LangGraph?

 python